CAIRO

 Overview

-Explore the largest religious complex of ancient Egypt, dedicated primarily to Amun-Ra but expanded over more than 1,500 years by successive pharaohs.
+Explore the largest religious complex of ancient Egypt, dedicated primarily to Amun-Ra and expanded over more than 1,500 years by successive pharaohs.
 Karnak is not a single temple but an entire ceremonial city: vast courtyards, obelisks, sanctuaries, sphinx-lined avenues, and monumental gateways.
 The Great Hypostyle Hall, with its 134 towering columns carved with hymns, royal names, and scenes of ritual, remains one of the most striking architectural spaces in the ancient world.Luxor Temple

 Overnight: Nile cruiseVisits: